- Wind Advisories Severe Weather Risks Weekend Outlook Dry Colder

-MANY THANKS TO TROPICAL TIDBITS FOR THE USE OF MAPSPlease note that with regards to any tropical storms or hurricanes, should a storm be threatening, please consult your local National Weather Service office or your local government officials about what action you should be taking to protect life and property.
+MANY THANKS TO TROPICAL TIDBITS FOR THE USE OF MAPSPlease note that with regards to any severe weather, tropical storms, or hurricanes, should a storm be threatening, please consult your local National Weather Service office or your local government officials about what action you should be taking to protect life and property.

 Check the latest for SE PA & Southern New Jersey and Northern New Jersey Long Island and Connecticut and Northeast Pennsylvania as well.

 More on the week ahead check my JOESTRADAMUS page on the long range.